Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Introduction

 \subsection{Overview of the construction}

-We work with an abstract, fixed hypercubic lattice \(\Lambda\) (typically a discrete torus in numerical applications).
-The usual gauge and matter fields live on \(\Lambda\) exactly as in Wilson’s formulation: link variables \(U_\mu(n)\in G\) on oriented nearest–neighbour links, and matter fields \(\Phi(n)\) in some representation of \(G\) on the sites.
+We work with an abstract, fixed hypercubic lattice \(\Lambda\), which would typically be a discrete torus in numerical applications.
+The usual gauge and matter fields live on \(\Lambda\) exactly as in Wilson's formulation: link variables \(U_\mu(n)\in G\) on oriented nearest neighbour links, and matter fields \(\Phi(n)\) in some representation of \(G\) on the sites.
+Here $n\in\Lambda$ denotes the sites, and $\mu\in\{1,\ldots,d\}$ the spatial directions.
 The new ingredient is a \emph{geometry field}

 which specifies the physical position \(x(n)\in\R^d\) of each lattice site.
-From \(x\) we construct local edge vectors, metrics and cell volumes, and we restrict \(x\) to an admissible subset \(\cX_{\adm}\) of $(\R^d)^\Lambda$ by imposing standard shape–regularity conditions.
-The admissible set is chosen so that all local geometries are uniformly comparable to a regular hypercubic mesh.
+From \(x\) we construct local edge vectors, metrics and cell volumes, and we restrict \(x\) to an admissible subset \(\cX_{\adm}\) of $(\R^d)^\Lambda$ by imposing standard shape regularity conditions.
+The admissible set is chosen so that all local geometries are uniformly comparable to a regular hypercubic mesh with some scale $a>0$.

 The full configuration space is thus

 equipped with a product measure \(Dx\,DU\,D\Phi\).
 A configuration \((x,U,\Phi)\in\cC\) is weighted by a local action